September 16, 2015 14 Comments

 As you can see in the chart below, the NPS ranges from a high of 57 for SAS Institute down to a low of 1 for Accenture consulting.

 After declining for the past two years, the industry average NPS increased to 31.8 this year, almost reaching the level from our initial study in 2012.
 The research also includes data for Purchase Momentum (how much customers are planning to buy), Temkin Forgiveness Ratings (likelihood of customers to forgive after a bad experience), and Temkin Innovation Equity Quotient (likelihood of customer to try a new offering).
 We not only list the results for each company, but we also show that NPS is highly correlated to each of these items (as you can see below for Purchase Momentum).

-Report details: The report includes graphics with data for NPS, 2014 purchase intentions, likelihood to forgive, likelihood to try a new offering, and areas of improvement for the 63 tech vendors that had at least 40 pieces of feedback.
-The excel spreadsheet includes this data (in more detail) for the 63 companies as well as for 22 other tech vendors with less than 40 pieces of feedback.
-It also includes the summary NPS scores from 2013.
-If you want to know more about the data file, download this excel spreadsheet without the data.
+Report details: When you purchase this research, you will receive a written report and an excel spreadsheet with more data.
+The report includes graphics with data for NPS, purchase momentum, Temkin Forgiveness Ratings, and Temkin Innovation Equity Quotient for the 62 tech vendors that had at least 40 pieces of feedback.
+The excel spreadsheet includes this data (in more detail) for the 62 companies as well as for 25 other tech vendors with less than 40 pieces of feedback.
+It also includes the summary NPS scores from 2014.
+If you want to know more about the data file, download this SAMPLE SPREADSHEET without the data (.xls).